andycranston/ipv4grep/README.md

 ipv4grep -f filename -i 1.2.3.4
 ```

-This will search the file `filename` for the IPv4 address 1.2.3.4 - if that IPv4 address is present at least once in the file the name of
+This will search the file `filename` for the IPv4 address `1.2.3.4` - if that IPv4 address is present at least once in the file the name of
 the file is printed on stdout and a return code of 0 is given.
 If the IPv4 address is not found then no output is printed and
 a return code of 1 is given.

-Only the first 1,000,000 bytes of a file is searched.
+Remember that only the first 1,000,000 bytes of a file is searched bu the `ipv4grep` command.
 IPv4 addresses are usually in files much smaller
 than 1,000,000 bytes such as configuration files.

-If more or less bytes need to be searched the `-s` command line option can be used.
+If more bytes need to be searched the `-s` command line option can be used.
 For example to search the first 5,000,000 bytes use:

 ```
 ipv4grep -s 5000000 -f filename -i 1.2.3.4